webix-hub/docs/data/datatree/index.md

 				<li><a href="datatree/events_handling.md">Events handling</a></li>
             </ul>
         </td>
-        <td class='topic_description' onclick="displaySubList('operations')">Describes the remaining procedures related to the tree but not mentioned in the chapters above: work with the clipboard, support for internal/external dnd and handling events.</td>
+        <td class='topic_description'>Describes the remaining procedures related to the tree but not mentioned in the chapters above: work with the clipboard, support for internal/external dnd and handling events.</td>
     </tr>
 	</tbody>
 </table>